-Elimination of unused sections is the most significant optimization on image size that is performed by the linker.
+Elimination of unused sections is the most significant optimization on image size that the linker performs.

 Unused section elimination:

 - Removes unreachable code and data from the final image. - Is suppressed in cases that might result in the removal of all sections.